AlexsLemonade/OpenScPCA-analysis/docs/troubleshooting-faq/faq.md

 When working with these `Seurat` objects, please bear in mind the following:

 * These `Seurat` objects include the same content as the `SingleCellExperiment` objects that they are derived from.
 This includes raw and normalized counts, annotations of highly variable genes, PCA and UMAP transformations, as well as cell and feature metadata.
   * Note that all calculations were performed using `Bioconductor` packages, so values will differ from the results obtained using `Seurat` functions from the same raw data.
-  * If `Seurat`-derived values are required, processing steps may need to be repeated.
+  * If your analysis requires fields created from `Seurat` processing pipelines, you will need to repeat those processing steps.
 * To be more consistent with `Seurat` analysis pipelines, these objects use gene symbols rather than Ensembl ids as the row names and primary feature id.

 ### The ScPCA data objects contain Ensembl ids, but I need gene symbols for my analysis.
 How should I perform this conversion?

-In an effort to keep this consistent across the OpenScPCA project, we provide functions to convert Ensembl ids to gene symbols in an R package we maintain called [`rOpenScPCA`](https://github.com/AlexsLemonade/rOpenScPCA/).
+In an effort to keep this consistent across the OpenScPCA project, we provide functions to convert Ensembl ids to gene symbols in an R package we maintain called `rOpenScPCA`.
-Installation instructions are provided in the `rOpenScPCA` GitHub repository.
+Installation instructions are provided in the [`rOpenScPCA` GitHub repository](https://github.com/AlexsLemonade/rOpenScPCA/?tab=readme-ov-file#installation).
 This package has two particular functions to support this task:

 * `rOpenScPCA::ensembl_to_symbol()`